laminas/getlaminas.org/data/blog/2025/2025-07-23-benefits-of-middleware-over-mvc.md

 You can **inspect, modify, or reject requests** at various points in the pipeline.
 This is particularly handy when processing a request that is dependent on logging, authentication, and authorization.

-When you're stepping through a trace, or using xdebug, you can identify exactly where you are in the workflow.
+When you're stepping through a trace or using xdebug, you can identify exactly where you are in the workflow.
 You can expect the same transparency when you're maintaining the application.
 You know exactly where you are in the request workflow and can identify if you might need to skip additional execution.

 In contrast, MVC has a **single entry point** and a **central dispatcher** that follows a strict request-response lifecycle.
-You can use the MVC **event system** to customize, or extend this rigid workflow without modifying core code.
+You can use the MVC **event system** to customize or extend this rigid workflow without modifying core code.
 Still, it's difficult to know who’s doing what and when without digging into registered event listeners.
 One event may trigger multiple listeners in different modules and the order of execution may be unclear.